sendwithus/docs/v1/batch.md

 # Batch API

-The sendwithus batch endpoint enables multiple API calls to be made in a single HTTP request.
+The Sendwithus batch endpoint enables multiple API calls to be made in a single HTTP request.

 *NOTE* -- Batch sizes over 10 requests are not recommended.